hammad5421/DataSciencePortfolio/src/content/blog/command-or-control.md

 MDN has a great article with advice on gleaning information from `User-Agent`, which you can find [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Browser_detection_using_the_user_agent#os).

 Currently there isn't one consistent way to detect the user's OS.
-Hopefully the `navigator.userAgentData` API gets support but until then we may be stuck using a combination of approaches to polyfill.
-Fortunately, between the three approaches outlined above, we should be able to get a mostly-reliable answer and if our guess is wrong it isn't the end of the world.

-Currently there isn't one consistent way to detect the user's OS.
 Until `navigator.userAgentData` is fully supported, we may be stuck polyfilling it with the deprecated `navigator.platform` or the unreliable `User-Agent` string.
 Fortunately, between those three APIs you should be able to get a good enough answer.
 And worst case, if you guess wrong it isn't the end of the world this is just a progressive enhancement that shouldn't break your site.

 ![Screenshot from the Astro docs showing the search hotkey is "/"](/images/astro-search.png)